BennyStrobes/Strober-lab-website/index.md

 ---
 ---

-# Machine learning in genetics to uncover disease biology
+# Translating genetic data into disease biology and patient care

 The Strober lab is a computational group focused on developing statistical and machine learning tools applied to genomic data with the goals of elucidating disease biology and advancing genomically-informed precision medicine.